 - Samper, Adriana, Linyun Yang, and Michelle Daniels (Forthcoming), “Beauty, Effort and Misrepresentation: How Beauty Work Affects Judgments of Moral Character and Consumer Preferences.”
 Journal of Consumer Research. (web appendix here)

-- Wu, Freeman, Adriana Samper, Andrea C. Morales, and Gavan Fitzsimons (Forthcoming), “It’s Too Pretty to Use!
+- Wu, Freeman, Adriana Samper, Andrea C. Morales, and Gavan Fitzsimons (2017), “It’s Too Pretty to Use!
 When and How Enhanced Product Aesthetics Discourage Usage and Lower Consumption Enjoyment,” Journal of Consumer Research.

 - Shrum, L.J., Tina M. Lowrey, Mario Pandelaere, Ayalla A. Ruvio, Elodie Gentina, Pia Furchheim, Maud Herbert, Liselot Hudders, Inge Lens, Naomi Mandel, Agnes Nairn, Adriana Samper, Isabella Soscia, and Laurel Steinfield (2014), “Materialism: The Good, the Bad and the Ugly,” Journal of Marketing Management, 30 (Special Issue: Transformative Consumer Research), 17-18.